lwinterface/panini/docs/JetStream.md

     app.start()

 ```
-As you can see in the example, we create a Stream using on_start to make sure the Stream is created before we start sending messages.
-Also you have to use flag `enable_js=True` when initialize a panini app.
+In the example above, we create a Stream using `on_start_task()` to make sure the Stream is created before we start sending messages.
+Additionally, you have to use the flag `enable_js=True` when initializing a panini app.

-JetStream push-based consumer microservice example:
+Now, let's look at an example of a JetStream push-based consumer microservice.

 ```python
 from panini import app as panini_app